-Deadline for Honors College Research Grant submissions is September 22nd, 2017, for funding effective October 15, 2017.
+March 18th, 2019 is the deadline for Honors College Research Grant submissions for funding effective July 1st, 2019.

 The SURF and Exploration Scholars Programs were designed to allow Honors College students to work with a mentor on a project in the mentor’s discipline.
 Ideally, projects will be initiated by the student or conceived jointly by the student and mentor.
 For students in the early stages of their development as scholars, however, their work may serve to directly facilitate the mentor’s ongoing research.
 While a student’s project may directly contribute to the mentor’s research, it must always be remembered that it is the student’s project, not the mentor’s; the student should have a clear sense of involvement and ownership.
 Honors College Research Grants are for undergraduate research, not work-study or student employment.

 It is very important to find a mentor who will provide guidance and support for the duration of the grant.
 Through many years of experience, we have found that full-time faculty at the USC-Columbia campus and the Medical School are the most reliable and qualified mentors.
 As a result, we expect all mentors to be full-time faculty members at either of those institutions.